jan-ove-haaland/CrossStitchPatternReader/README.md

 # CrossStitchPatternReader
-Experimental project to try to autodetect cross-strich pattern in an imageJoin(
+Experimental project to try to autodetect cross-strich pattern in an image.